SAP/openui5-docs/docs/Step_20_Aggregation_Binding_bf71375.md

 We add a new model `invoice` to the `sap.ui5` section of the descriptor.
 This time we want a JSONModel, so we set the type to `sap.ui.model.json.JSONModel`.
 The `uri` key is the path to our test data relative to the component.
 With this little configuration our component will automatically instantiate a new `JSONModel` which loads the invoice data from the `Invoices.json` file.
 Finally, the instantiated `JSONModel` is put onto the component as a named model invoice.
 The named model is then visible throughout our app.

 > Note:
 > Automatic model instantiation is only available as of OpenUI5 version 1.30.
-If you are using an older version, you can manually instantiate the resource bundle and other models of the app in the `onInit` method of the `Component.js` file as we did for the resource bundle in [Step 9: Component Configuration](Step_9_Component_Configuration_4cfa608.md).
+If you are using an older version, you can manually instantiate the resource bundle and other models of the app in the `init` method of the `Component.js` file as we did for the resource bundle in [Step 9: Component Configuration](Step_9_Component_Configuration_4cfa608.md).
 >
 >